yanyanzl/yanyanzl/databases.md

 - Some of the noticeable use cases of this Python database include heavily transactional applications like banking systems, ecommerce marketplaces, IoT platforms, and geospatial and analytics applications.

+- In addition to being free and open source, PostgreSQL is highly extensible.
+For example, you can define your own data types, build out custom functions, even write code from different programming languages without recompiling your database!

 ## 4) MongoDB
 - MongoDB is the most popular document-oriented NoSQL database used with Python web and analytical workloads.
 It uses JSON-like documents to store data and makes it easy to represent hierarchical relationships.